g2g-ui/OpenClaw-Mentor-AI/README.md

-# OpenClaw-Mentor-AI
+# OpenClaw Mentor AI

+**Live Demo 👉:** <a href="https://palegoldenrod-armadillo-515996.hostingersite.com" target="_blank"><b>OpenClaw Mentor AI<b/></a>

-OpenClaw Mentor AI – multi-agent crypto assistant prototype for safer and smarter Binance trading.
-Live demo included.
+OpenClaw Mentor AI is a multi-agent AI assistant designed to help users trade safely and smartly on Binance.
+It provides:

+- Risk Guardian alerts
+- Daily Advisor guidance
+- Crypto Teacher explanations
+- Language switch: English / Chinese

+The project was built as a prototype for the Binance OpenClaw AI Challenge.
+All AI behaviors simulate OpenClaw functionality.